Server Certificate Vs. Client Certificate – Technical Difference Explained

 What is a Client Certificate?

 The core motive of the client certificate is to ensure security.
-Just like an SSL certificate is important for a website to be legitimate, a client certificate is necessary for a client to be marked as real.
+Just like an SSL certificate is essential for a website to be legitimate, a client certificate is necessary for a client to be marked as real.

 You can consider it as a password.
 However, the password can be hacked using various methods by cybercriminals.
 A client certificate cannot be hacked, and it can seamlessly authenticate the user without any input.